hercychang/prep-step-1/part7-control_flow/loops.md

 ## While Loops

 The only loop you'll need to know for our online coding assessment is the _while loop_.
-If you run the following snippet in Repl.it, you'll have to refresh the page.
+If you run the following snippet in Repl.it, the code will never stop executing.
 Can you guess why?

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/58?lite=true"></iframe>